Republicans, once hesitant to back Herschel Walker, rally to support football star and Senate candidate

 Walker, who starred on Trump’s New Jersey Generals in the now-defunct United States Football League, appeared at a rally with Trump last month in Perry, Ga.

-“What qualifies me to run is because I love America, and I’m going to fight for America and it’s time for us to stop wondering what we’re going to do and just do it,” Walker said.
+“What qualifies me to run is because I love America, and I’m going to fight for America, and it’s time for us to stop wondering what we’re going to do and just do it,” Walker said.

 A star with the Dallas Cowboys, Walker has lived in Texas since 2011 before listing an Atlanta residence for filing his campaign paperwork in August.

 He has impressed Republicans with his fundraising, collecting nearly $3.8 million for his Senate bid, according to the most recent Federal Election Commission filings.
-Warnock raised $9.5 million and has $17.2 million cash on hand.
+Warnock raised $9.5 million and has $17.2 million in cash on hand.

 Sen. Josh Hawley (R-Mo.) said in a tweet Oct.
 15 that Walker “is the real deal.
 Love his faith, his optimism, and his passion for Georgia and the United States of America.
 He’s going to be a great Senator and I’m proud to endorse him.”

-Senate Minority Leader Mitch McConnell (R-Ky.) appears to have warmed to Walker’s candidacy, telling Politico that the former reality television contestant — he was on “Celebrity Apprentice” — had “impressive performances on national television.”
+Senate Minority Leader Mitch McConnell (R-Ky.) appears to have warmed to Walker’s candidacy, telling Politico that the former reality television contestant — he was on Trump’s “Celebrity Apprentice” — had “impressive performances on national television.”

 As Walker pushes ahead with his candidacy, his personal and business records have drawn closer scrutiny.

-Cindy Grossman, Walker’s ex-wife, claimed in divorce filings that her former husband was physically abusive and also threatened to kill her, forcing her to secure a protective order against him, alleging violent and controlling behavior.
+Cindy Grossman, Walker’s ex-wife, claimed in divorce filings that her former husband was physically abusive and threatened to kill her, forcing her to secure a protective order against him, alleging violent and controlling behavior.

-She told ABC News in 2008 that Walker had pointed a pistol at her head before saying: “I’m going to blow your f--- brains out.”
+She told ABC News in 2008 that Walker had pointed a pistol at her head before saying: “I’m going to blow your f---ing brains out.”

 The Atlanta Journal-Constitution reported in August that Myka Dean, Walker’s ex-girlfriend, told police in 2012 that when she tried to end her relationship with Walker, he threatened to “blow her head off” and then kill himself.

 Dean described the alleged threats made by Walker to authorities in Irving, Tex.
-The Atlanta Journal-Constitution obtained the police report.
+The Journal-Constitution obtained the police report.
 No charges were filed against Walker.

 Walker denies the accusations.